angular-recursion

 Markdown

-into an endless loop.
+When an Angular directive calls itself, Angular gets into an endless loop.
 This service provides the logic needed to work around this.

 1. `bower install angular-recursion --save` or `npm install angular-recursion --save`.